 Publisher: Unknown - Available through Conos

 An independent, small press game created by a designer with a few other interesting game credits under their belt, The Castle in Gray, aka 'Gray Castle Mystery', is the game I know the least about.
 As far as I can tell the game is only available through a website called Conos, which is essentially a Japanese version of DriveThruRPG, with both official and unofficial/Doujinshi products being available from the site.
-Curiously, as will most Japanese book and TRPG products, you can only buy physical copies.
-There are practically no e-book or PDF versions of anything.
+Curiously, as with most Japanese book and TRPG products, you can only buy physical copies.
+There are practically no e-book or PDF versions of anything (though this is slowly changing).

 Why the Japanese don't do more PDFs is rather confusing.
 As I understand it from friends who know more about copyright laws and the Japanese market than I, the publishing companies of Japan fear that people will buy PDFs and then just make copies and give it to all their friends/players.
 At the same time, they have no issue with someone making money selling original material based on a product they didn't create, unlike in the US.
 So strange.